vestinabert/Face_Recognition/README.md

 - **OpenCV** – For image and video processing.
 - **MediaPipe** – Used for additional face detection in video processing.
 - **Gradio** – For deploying the API on Hugging Face.
-- **Ngrok** – For exposing the Flask API publicly for development/testing.

 ---

 # Part 1: Image Processing API